nicooga/altoros-blog/post3.md

 ... and a bunch more.
 Check [Ruby Regexp](http://ruby-doc.org/core-1.9.3/Regexp.html) for more info.

-**Named capture group notation** was also introduced in 1.9.
+[**Subexpression calls**](http://ruby-doc.org/core-2.0/Regexp.html#label-Subexpression+Calls) was also introduced in 1.9.
 With this feature you can keep complex regexps DRY without hacky interpolation:

   ```ruby
 # Stolen from 'http://ruby.about.com/od/newinruby191/a/namedreg.htm'